cszasz/io.adc.plugin.callreceiver/README.md

 Cordova AdcCallReceiver
 =======================

-	It is a Apache Cordova plugin (COMPATIBLE WITH IONIC) to simplify handling phone call status and events in Android devices.
+It is an Apache Cordova plugin (COMPATIBLE WITH IONIC) to simplify handling phone call status and events in Android devices.

 ## Install